Field Notes

 Never pile mulch against trunks

 Volcano mulching slowly kills trees and shrubs.
-You should always be able to see the root flare where the trunk meets the soil.
+You should always be able to see the root flare.

 Mulch in mid-spring, not early spring

-Mulching too early traps cold in the soil and slows your beds.
-Wait until the soil has warmed up — typically late April to mid-May on the North Shore.
+Mulching too early traps cold in the soil.
+Wait until the soil has warmed up — typically late April to mid-May.

 Pine straw for acid-loving plants